jmmut/code-map/README.md

 ## Running this project

-You can download a pre-compiled binary for Mac from Clone this repo, then [Install rust](https://www.rust-lang.org/tools/install), then do `cargo run --release`.
+You can download a pre-compiled binary for Mac from https://s3.console.aws.amazon.com/s3/buckets/intrasonics-releases?prefix=code-map/&region=eu-west-1

+You can also clone this repo, then [Install rust](https://www.rust-lang.org/tools/install), then do `cargo run --release`.

-You can install it in your PATH with `cargo install --path .`, and then you can do `code-map` from anywhere.
+If you cloned the repo, you can install the binary in your PATH with `cargo install --path .`, and then you can do `code-map` from anywhere.
 Run `code-map --help` for the available options.

 ## Metrics